Matthew VanDyke: Joining the National Liberation Army

+Career

 Sons of Liberty International

 VanDyke founded the non-profit organization Sons of Liberty International (SOLI) in 2014.
 The 501(c)(3) organization provides military training, advising, and supplies to forces fighting against authoritarian regimes and terrorists.

-Origin

 During the revolution in Libya in 2011, VanDyke became friends with American journalist James Foley and British journalist John Cantlie.
 The following year, he was with them in Syria in the weeks before they were kidnapped by a militant Islamist group in November 2012.

 In August 2014, James Foley was beheaded in a video released by ISIS.
 Another ISIS video was released two weeks later showing the beheading of American journalist Steven Sotloff, who VanDyke had also become friends with in Libya and who had been kidnapped in Syria in 2013.

 After the murder of his friends, VanDyke founded Sons of Liberty International with the first mission being to train forces fighting against ISIS.

-Missions

 Sons of Liberty International's first mission was training and advising the Nineveh Plain Protection Units (NPU), an Assyrian military force fighting against ISIS in Iraq from 2014-2017.
 VanDyke worked closely with the NPU's commander General Behnam Aboosh, training the first group of soldiers in secret before expanding the training to a battalion of 300 with the approval of the Kurdistan Regional Government (KRG).

 In 2016, SOLI also began training and advising the Nineveh Plain Forces (NPF), another Assyrian force that was fighting against ISIS.

 On May 3, 2016, ISIS launched a surprise attack on Teleskof with around 125 fighters and 20 technical vehicles, capturing the town where SOLI was living and working while training the NPF.
 SOLI, the NPF, the NPU, Peshmerga, and a Quick Reaction Force (QRF) of Navy SEALs fought to recapture it from ISIS later that day.

 In 2018, SOLI trained and advised a counter-terrorism force in the Philippines that was formed to defend against attacks by ISIS.

 In March 2022, SOLI began training, advising, and supplying Ukrainian military forces after the Russian invasion of Ukraine.
 They expanded in 2023 to include a demining program, finding and removing Russian landmines and unexploded ordnance in eastern Ukraine, and in 2024 began developing innovations for use on the battlefield.

 While leading SOLI in Ukraine, VanDyke also enlisted in the Armed Forces of Ukraine to fight as a combatant in the war against Russia.

 In 2025, VanDyke revealed that he had secretly been running covert operations with Venezuelan rebels since 2019 to overthrow the regime of Nicolás Maduro.